France Extends Macrons Covid Pass Despite Protests - UrduPoint

 The health pass is generated in a QR code either by a full course of vaccinations, a recent negative virus test or a recovery from Covid-19.
 The government expects a one-week grace period for consumers and businesses to get used to the new rules.

-As cafes opened for business on Monday morning, there were early signs of frustration in cafes who have had to survive long months of closure during pandemic lockdowns.
+As cafes opened for business on Monday morning, there were early signs of frustration in establishments that have had to survive long months of closure during pandemic lockdowns.

-"They don't have the health pass an there is nothing I can do," said Mirela Mihalca, waiting on a table at cafe in central Paris, pointing to two customers who sat down but who she had refused to serve.
+"They don't have the health pass and there is nothing I can do," said Mirela Mihalca, waiting on a table at a cafe in central Paris, pointing to two customers who sat down but who she had refused to serve.

 "Some understand it quickly, others not.
 It is going to be difficult, we are not the police!" she added.

 "And if we turn clients away what is there reaction going to be?
-It will slow things down for sure and risks being an utter mess at busy times.
+It will slow things down for sure and risks being an utter mess at busy times."
+State railway company SNCF was also gradually implementing controls, with passengers at Montparnasse station in Paris given paper bracelets after showing their health pass to platform agents.

+Transport Minister Jean-Baptiste Djebbari said checks were being carried out on around a quarter of inter-city trains on Monday.